-Canon 70D versus Nikon D7000
+Canon 70D vs Nikon D7000

-The Canon EOS 70D and the Nikon D7000 are two enthusiast cameras that were announced, respectively, in July 2013 and September 2010.
+The Canon EOS 70D and the Nikon D7000 are two enthusiast cameras that were officially introduced, respectively, in July 2013 and September 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 16.1 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 16.1 MP.

 Body comparison: Canon 70D vs Nikon D7000

 The side-by-side display below illustrates the physical size and weight of the Canon 70D and the Nikon D7000.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.